What Happened to the Wolf?: Release

+Film festival

 The film premiered at the Oldenburg International Film Festival in Germany on September 16, 2021.

 It screened at the Dili International Film Festival in Timor-Leste on October 8, 2021.

 It screened at the Taiwan International Queer Film Festival in Taiwan on August 28, 2022.

 It premiered at the Buffalo International Film Festival in Buffalo, New York, United States on October 10, 2022.

 It premiered at the Hobnobben Film Festival in Fort Wayne, Indiana, United States on October 16, 2022.

+It premiered at the British Film Institute in South Bank, London, United Kingdom on April 24, 2023.

+Singapore

+It premiered in Singapore cinemas on June 21, 22, 25, 28 and 29, 2025.

+Australia

+It premiered in Sydney on June 22, in Melbourne on June 29, in Adelaide on July 5 and in Brisbane on August 9, 2025.

+United States

+It premiered in San Francisco Bay Area on June 29, in Maryland, Seattle metropolitan area and Sacramento, California on July 12, in New York City on July 16 and 30, in Los Angeles and Orlando, Florida on July 19, in San Francisco on July 27, in Houston on August 2, in Buffalo, New York on August 17 and in Boston on August 23, 2025.

+Japan

+It premiered in Tokyo on July 6, in Osaka, Fukuoka, Shizuoka and Gunma Prefecture on July 13, in Hiroshima on July 20 and in Nagoya on August 2, 2025.

+Thailand

+It premiered in Mahachai, Chiang Mai and Mae Sot on July 19, 20 and will premiered in Bangkok on July 19, 20, 23 and 26, 2025.

+Canada

+It will premiered in Vancouver on July 26 and in Toronto on September 6, 2025.

+Malaysia

+It premiered in Kuala Lumpur on August 9, 2025.

+South Korea

+It premiered in Incheon on August 24, 2025.

+United Kingdom

+It will premiered in London on August 31, 2025.

-Awards & nominations
+Awards and nominations

-Advisory Board Jury Member, and Award-winning actress, Deborah Kara Unger (Crash, The Game) announced the Seymour Cassel Award at Oldenburg International Film Festival 2021 as follow:
+Advisory Board Jury Member, and Award-winning actress, Deborah Kara Unger (Crash, The Game) announced the Seymour Cassel Award at Oldenburg International Film Festival 2021 as follows:

 "Acting is reacting.
 So in this case of an onscreen duo, it is almost impossible to separate the performances of the two lead actresses who take us on a journey to the heart of the puzzle of existence.
 In Na Gyi's What Happen to the Wolf?, the performances of the two lead actresses, both Myanmar Academy Award winners, leave us breathless.
 Two characters, one destiny.
 One is traditional and one is wild.
 And in stepping back with subtly, humility, and artful discipline, this actress enabled her fellow artist to be free.
 We celebrate her elegance, her soul, and her invaluable gift to cinema… with hopes that this reaches her.

-It is our honor to present the 2021 SEYMOUR CASSEL AWARD for Outstanding Performance by an actress to Eaindra Kyaw Zin in What Happened to the Wolf? by Na Gyi."
+It is our honor to present the 2021 Seymour Cassel Award for Outstanding Performance by an actress to Eaindra Kyaw Zin in What Happened to the Wolf? by Na Gyi."